New Alumni Board Members

 Liane Cismowski ME ’05 has had a teaching career that spans 25 years and classrooms ranging from kindergarten through graduate school.
 She currently serves as a teacher and vice principal at Mount Diablo High School.

-Jodelle (Jodie) Prola Russi ’83, ME ‘84 is a teacher and vice principal at Saint Mary of the Immaculate Conception School in Walnut Creek.
+Jodelle (Jodie) Prola Russi ’83, ECR ‘84 is a teacher and vice principal at Saint Mary of the Immaculate Conception School in Walnut Creek.

 Harry York EE ’89 is the chief executive officer of the Pittsburg, Calif., Chamber of Commerce.
 He served in a similar position for the Reno-Sparks chamber and as executive vice president for the Concord Chamber of Commerce.
 New Board of Regents Members